dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 ==========

+### Concepts from "Children of the Whales"

+- as they relate to socioepistemics and the propagation thereof
 - revisit philosophical concepts from "Children of the Whales"
   - I've seen many of these before, but they were terms which brought me to fascinating avenues of thought